magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

 If your use case includes the adoption of Magnopus Cloud Services (MCS), the **automated model decimation service** in MCS reduces the complexity of 3D models by lowering their polygon count and compressing their textures.
 This process is known as **model decimation** and helps optimize asset performance without sacrificing visual quality.

 Model decimation is crucial in projects that use complex 3D models in a real-time application.
-The automated decimation service automatically reduces the size of 3D models, making them more manageable for delivery over the network and enables performant real-time rendering.
+The decimation service automatically reduces the size of 3D models, making them more manageable for delivery over the network and enables performant real-time rendering.
 This service ensures that the models maintain an acceptable level of detail whilst reducing the data size, leading to better performance in the virtual space.

 ### Benefits of Model Decimation for Optimizing Asset Performance